Jabble/tamu-rdm-workshops/modules/data-gathering.md

 6. Once gathered, leave the raw data raw.
 Use a copy for cleaning and analysis.

 ### Exercise: Common errors in spreadsheets
-*Show tabular arrangement with errors using spreadsheet software*
+*Show tabular arrangement with errors using Excel spreadsheet software*

 Let's identify the problems with this dataset and try to correct them.
 Although we only mention a few good practices, many errors arise due to ignoring them.

 What errors do you see with this arrangement of data?
 Why are they problematic, and what changes should be made?

-*Walk through making the proposed changes*
+*Live walk through making proposed changes and discussing problems*

 Here are all the problems with the spreadsheet: